U.S. Applicant Advisory

 Applicants in the following circumstances are considered by the Republic of Korea to be Korean nationals:

-- An individual whose father or mother was still a Korean national at the time of the individual’s birth.
+- An individual whose father OR mother was still a Korean national at the time of the individual’s birth (if born on or after June 14, 1998).

 - An individual whose father was a Korean national and was deceased at the time of the individual’s birth.